JacDoesJS/monsters/README.md

 ### Set up instructions
 1. clone the repo, see https://github.com/JacDoesJS/monsters
 2. inside the project folder, run `yarn install` (or just `yarn` which does the same thing and saves typing an extra word)
-3. `yarn web` to run the app and view it in the browser
+3. `yarn dev` to run the app and view it in the browser

 ### Monster Names
 Here are a few names to try in the Search box.
-If you want the full list, go to `https://www.dnd5eapi.co/api/2014/monsters/` The search box is case insensitive.
+If you want the full list, go to `https://www.dnd5eapi.co/api/2014/monsters/`

 Aboleth, Awakened Tree, Balor, Crocodile, Giant Fire Beetle, Pegasus, Roper, Scout, Shadow, Vrock, Warhorse, Zombie

+The search box is case insensitive.

 ## Next steps